 1. Name and address of owner

 2. Address of place of work

-3. Description, make and number or mark of the crane or
+3. Description, make and number or mark of the

-lifting machine
+crane or lifting machine

 4. Date of construction

 5. Details of test or examination

 6. Safe working load or loads as the case may be

-7. Particulars of any defect found which affects the safety
+7. Particulars of any defect found which affects the

+safety of the crane or lifting machine

+8. Repairs (if any) required immediately

+9. Repairs (if any) required within a specified time

+(which must be stated) for the continued safe use

 of the crane or lifting machine

-8. Repairs (if any) required immediately

-9. Repairs (if any) required within a specified time (which

-must be stated) for the continued safe use of the crane

-or lifting machine

 10. Other observations

-I certify that on..... the crane or lifting machine described above was made accessible for test and/or thorough examination, and that on the said date I tested and/or thoroughly examined this crane or lifting machine, and that the above is a true report of the result of my test and/or examination.
+and/or or lifting that on the crane or lifting machine do thorough examination, and that on the said date I to g machine, and that the above is a true report of the reduce of registered machinery inspector: ested and/or thoroughly examined this crandsulf of my test and/or examination.

+Name:

+Addres SS:

+Tel No .: